Stuart Hall (racing driver): Sportscars

+Historic Racing

 Hall regularly competes in Historic Racing.
 Driving the famous cars from the ROFGO Collection and GPX Historic Collection.

-Hall has won the Monaco Historic Grand Prix 3 times.
-Once in 2016 in a McLaren M19 and twice in 2022 in a McLaren M19 and M23.
+Hall has won the Monaco Historic Grand Prix three times, once in 2016 in a McLaren M19 and twice in 2022 in a McLaren M19 and M23.
 He has also won numerous Historic events around the world including venues in Dubai, the USA and Europe.

-He has also competed in the Le Mans Classic, most recently in an Aston Martin Vantage GT2 in 2022.
+Hall has also competed in the Le Mans Classic, most recently in an Aston Martin Vantage GT2 in 2022.